0xmachos/mOSL/README.md

 Audit or Fix macOS security settings🔒🍎

 Usage:
-  list         - List all items that can be audited/ fixed audit        - Audit the status of all items (Does NOT change settings) fix          - Attempt to fix all items (Does change settings)
+  list         - List all settings that can be audited/ fixed audit        - Audit the status of all settings (Does NOT change settings) fix  {force} - Attempt to fix all settings (Does change settings)
 ```

 ## Settings